Hong Kong–Malaysia relations

-Leaders of the two governments

 Diplomatic representation

 As a Special Administrative Region of the People's Republic of China, Hong Kong is formally represented in Malaysia by the Chinese Embassy in Kuala Lumpur.
 Hong Kong's trade relations with Malaysia are handled by the Hong Kong Trade and Development Council in Kuala Lumpur.
 Malaysia did not establish diplomatic relations with the People's Republic of China until 31 May 1974.

 Malaysia has a Consulate General in Wan Chai.
 This was established on 2 July 1971.
 As Hong Kong was then under British rule, this was then known as a Commission, as were the missions of some other Commonwealth countries.
-Following the transfer of sovereignty in 1997, the Commission was renamed the Consulate General, and the last Commissioner became Consul-General.
+Following the transfer of sovereignty in 1997, the commission was renamed the Consulate General, and the last Commissioner became Consul-General.
 The current Consul-General of Malaysia in Hong Kong is Yap Wei Sin who took up the post in March 2019.

 Economic relations

 In 2010, Malaysia became the 10th largest trading partner for Hong Kong with the total trade increased from HK$87.2 billion in 2009 to HK$110.5 billion.
 These total trade was later increase to $14.65 billion in 2013.
 Malaysia also became one of the 18th largest investors into Hong Kong in 2009, with an Inward Direct Investment (IDI) stock of HK$16.5 billion, while Hong Kong investment to Malaysia worth to HK$43.9 billion.